goldblocx/api/docs/transactions/editingtransaction.md

   "modified": "2015-05-13T14:36:53.280+0000"
 }
 ```
 The fields in the provided transaction model are the same as for lists of transactions (see above).
-Each modification sets the currenct state of a transaction to be 'Draft'.
+Each modification sets the currenct state of a transaction to be '**Draft**'.